Skip to content

 How do I make a complaint about a Gas Safe engineer?

 If you're dissatisfied with the work or service of a Gas Safe engineer, you can lodge a complaint directly with the Gas Safe Register.
-Additionally, reporting unregistered engineers is crucial, as they may be operating illegally and putting lives at risk.
+It’s important to notify the Gas Safe Register of any unregistered engineers, as they may be operating illegally and putting lives at risk.

 Do I need a Gas Safe certificate to sell my home?